Familenko/Familenko/README.md

 <p>Thanks for stopping by!
 I'm Oleksii, and here's a little glimpse into my coding world.
 Whether I'm crunching data, building web applications, or exploring the vast universe of artificial intelligence, my toolkit is always ready.</p>
 <h3>Tech Stack 🛠️</h3>
 <ul>
-  <li><strong>Python Enthusiast:</strong> From data analysis with Pandas to machine learning with SciKit-learn and Tensorflow, Python is my language of choice.</li>
-  <li><strong>Web Development Wizard:</strong> Crafting interactive and dynamic web applications with Django, and seamlessly integrating RESTful APIs for efficient data communication and interaction.</li>
+  <li><strong>Python & VBA Expert:</strong> Masterfully combining the power of Python for data analysis and machine learning with VBA for robust Excel automation, creating seamless workflows.</li>
-  <li><strong>Data Science Maestro:</strong> Navigating the seas of data using Numpy, and visualizing insights with Matplotlib and Seaborn.</li>
+  <li><strong>Data Science Maestro:</strong> Navigating the seas of data using Numpy and visualizing insights with Matplotlib and Seaborn.
+Unafraid of complex mathematical formulas, thanks to my expertise in SymPy and Numpy.</li>
 </ul>
-<h3>Sci-Fi Escapades 📚</h3>
-<p>When I'm not immersed in code, you'll find me lost in the captivating worlds of Sci-Fi literature.
-From dystopian futures to interstellar adventures, these books fuel my imagination and creativity.</p>
 <h3>Cat Lover 🐾</h3>
 <p>At home, I'm outnumbered by my two furry companions.
 They bring joy, chaos, and the occasional keyboard interruption to my coding sessions.</p>
 <p>Feel free to explore my repositories, ask questions, or connect over shared interests.
 Let's build, learn, and explore the wonders of technology together! </p>